Caerphilly Castle: A Wedding Venue in Caerphilly, South Wales

 - In 1326, Edward II briefly sought refuge in the castle from the army of his wife, Isabella.
 He ultimately met his end the year after in Berkeley Castle.

-- After the Civil War, the Roundhead army of Oliver Cromwell reputedly tried to blow it up with gunpowder which may have resulted in the Leaning Tower.
+- After the Civil War, the Roundhead army of Oliver Cromwell reputedly tried to blow it up with gunpowder.
+This may have resulted in the Leaning Tower.
 What a shame there wasn't a photographer around at the time to document the occasion!
-Other theories as to the reason for the Tower's lean include subsidence when the lake was drained.
+Other theories as to the reason for the Tower's lean include subsidence when draining of the lake took place.
 Subsequent removal of stone to build other properties resulted in further dilapidation of the castle.

 - Eventually restoration on the site started by medieval enthusiast Third Marquess of Bute in the late 19th century.

-- In 1950, the 5th Marquess gave the castle to the state and now the Welsh heritage trust Cadw manage the site in trust for future generations to enjoy.
+- In 1950, the 5th Marquess gave the castle to the state.
+So now the Welsh heritage trust Cadw manage the site in trust for future generations to enjoy.